UI/UX Design

 Empathy Map

 This user is motivated to reduce food waste, save money, and build healthier habits, but struggles with consistency due to busy schedules, shifting routines, and cognitive overload.
-Food waste happens when pantry visibility is low and planning feels overwhelming.
+Food waste happens when pantry visibility is low, and planning feels overwhelming.

 The gap between intention and action stems from a lack of a simple, lightweight system that supports everyday decision-making without adding complexity.

-This opens an opportunity for Blūm to directly addresses this user’s needs by increasing pantry visibility, reducing cognitive load, and reinforcing small, consistent actions, transforming good intentions into sustainable daily habits without adding complexity.
+This opens an opportunity for Blūm to directly address this user’s needs by increasing pantry visibility, reducing cognitive load, and reinforcing small, consistent actions, transforming good intentions into sustainable daily habits without adding complexity.

 Persona